jreisinger/docs/data/notes/varia/graylog.md

 * run rule(s) against specific event
 * allow for: routing, parsing, dropping, blacklisting, modifying and enriching messages as they flow through Graylog

-Alerts are composed of:
+Alerts

-1. alert condition
+* periodic searches that can trigger some notification when a defined condition is met
-1. alert notification
+* are composed of: 1. alert condition 2. alert notification

 Index